jonathanvanschenck/python-remote-object/README.md

 For example, one could connect a raspberry pi up to their digital oscilloscope via usb, and now your oscilloscope is "wifi-enabled"

+# Security Note
+ONLY INTERACT WITH SERVERS THAT YOU TRUST.
+The `remote_object.client.Client` object uses `pickle.load` to deserialize data and objects from the server.
+This process is able to execute arbitrary code on your machine.
+This can easily be exploited by malicious agents to compromise your system.
+The `pickle` library, and by extension `python-remote-object`, leave it to the user to make wise decisions about what they chose to unpickle.
+Be smart.

 # Installation
 ## Pip